wighawag/forge-exec/README.md

 # we ensure forge-exec-ipc-client is in the path
 # you can install it as mentioned in the README
-# or simply do to download them from github. (not that it will not put them in your PATH)
+# or simply download them from github. (not that this will not put them in your PATH)
 bash lib/forge-exec/forge-exec-ipc-client/bin/download.sh

 # in test